xdep/BlackNET/README.md

 i will review it in 1 - 5 days then i will merge it with the master branch

 ## Note
-if you want edit or view the PasswordStealer sourcecode please extract Nirsoft tools
+if you want to edit or view the PasswordStealer sourcecode please extract Nirsoft tools

 go to [ PasswordStealer->PasswordStealer->Resources ] then extract Nirsoft_Tools.zip